pedrosouzax/pedrosouzax/README.md

 - I'm an Electrical Engineering student ⚡:robot:
 - Interested in Data Science and Software Development 💻
-- I'm working as Data Analyst Intern @ Citrosuco 🍊
+- I'm working as Data Analyst @ Citrosuco 🍊

 Currently, I'm learning more about machine learning, big data and software development.